Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The yellow albergue is unmissable.
 About 50 meters after the albergue, the Camino veers to the left onto another side road.
 A few steps later, pass the Casa Uria Berducedo on the left.
 A few more steps onward, pick up the well-marked road to the right, shown in the photo below, leading to the historic, 14th century Iglesia de Santa María de Berducedo.

 There is a large red sign post to the right, at this intersection, not pictured, letting you know that Grandas de Salime is 19.2 kilometers away.
-You will be seeing these signs, counting down the mileage, going forward, see photos farther below.
+Going forward, you will be seeing these signs, counting down the mileage, see photos farther below.
 These red signs are unique from Berducedo to Grandas.

 As you walk toward the church, there is a covered picnic table on the left, with a water fountain.
 You can see the small pavilion in the photo above, and in the next photo,(right side of the photo).
 Perfect place for a fill-up and a break, if the timing is right for you.